shinywhitebox/planner-docs/src/manual/concepts/global_vs_plans.md

 tags:
     - docs-concepts
 ---
-{%section "Shared Data / Per-Plan Data" %}
+{%section "How Data is Managed" %}

 Information is split into two parts in {{app.name}}.

-1. Shared (people / roles)
+1. Shared (e.g: people & roles)
 1. Per plan

+*Shared data* is owned by the organization. *'Per plan'* data is associated with each plan.

 The split exists so that if people are in multiple plans, you don't have to duplicate their details across those plans.
 If I put myself into a band and also onto a management team; my details are *shared* or *global*, they are shared between every plan.

+For example, a person's unavailability is shared across multiple plans.
+It's set once on the person, and then used in multiple places.

 {%endsection%}

 {%section "Shared Data" %}